Introduction to Microsoft Exchange Server 2013

-Microsoft allows you to create transparent hybrid environments that integrate Office 365 and on-premises installations of Exchange.
-This permits you to have specific mailboxes located on your corporate datacenter and other mailboxes hosted by Office 365.
-Progent's certified Exchange consulting team can help you with any facet of planning, implementing and debugging your hybrid Office 365 network.
-Progent's Exchange specialists can deliver occasional expertise to help you resolve challenging technical issues and also offer extensive project management outsourcing to ensure your hybrid Office 365 solution is carried out on schedule and on budget.
-For details about Progent's consulting expertise for integrating Office 365 and on-premises Exchange environments, visit Office 365 integration solutions with on-premises Exchange.
+Microsoft has made a strong effort to enable transparent hybrid ecosystems that integrate Office 365 and on-premises Exchange.
+This permits you to have certain mailboxes hosted on your physical datacenter and other mailboxes resident on Office 365.
+Progent's certified Exchange consultants can help your organization with any phase of planning, integrating and troubleshooting your hybrid Office 365 network.
+Progent's Exchange specialists can deliver occasional expertise to help you resolve stubborn technical bottlenecks and also can provide comprehensive project management outsourcing or co-sourcing to ensure your hybrid Office 365/Exchange initiative is completed on schedule and on budget.
+For details about Progent's online consulting services for hybrid Office 365 and on-premises Exchange systems, visit Office 365 integration with on-premises Exchange.

 Download Progent's Exchange 2013 Migration Support Datasheet